 With only minutes to spare, Arthur and Saunders rush to the Dean of Chichester’s house, unaware that Sybil is in close pursuit.
 They get inside and, at the moment of detonation, Arthur throws the clock out the doors and – unintentionally – into the waiting arms of his fiancé who has climbed unseen onto the terrace.
 She catches the clock and falls backward off the balcony and into the Thames.
 There’s an explosion and a splash.

-In anguish and convinced he’s actually killed Sybil, Arthur rushes to the Tower Bridge to throw himself off.
+Convinced he’s actually killed his beloved, Arthur rushes, in anguish, to the Tower Bridge to throw himself off.
 There he encounters Podgers who is preparing to do the same.
 Arthur lashes out at Podgers, blaming him for his misery.
 Podgers loses his footing and falls into he river.
 Just then, Arthur’s brother Reggie motors by on his boat.
-He’s fished Sybil out of the water…and she’s unharmed!
+He’s fished Sybil out of the water…and amazingly, she’s unharmed!
 Arthur pulls her to shore, instructs his bother to go and see if he can rescue Podgers…and Sybil and Arthur begin planning their wedding anew.

 The show ends at Sybil and Arthur’s wedding.